mbrmj875/SQLALL/README.md

 `Anna (age:16,gender:'female',address:'Moscow')`

 Finally, please add the ordering clause by calculated column in ascending mode.
-Please pay attention to quote symbols in your formula!
+Please pay attention to the quotation marks in your formula!

 ## Chapter IX
 ## Exercise 05 - First steps into SQL world